Physics-Informed Quantum Communication Networks: A Vision Towards the Quantum Internet: Physics-informed Problems and Future Directions in QCNs

 \subsection{Physics-informed Scheduling and Resource Management}

-Once the quantum signals (including semantics) are designed, the next logical step is to perform resource management and scheduling for optimizing the use of those signals at scale, since they are the main resources in QCNs.
-However, generating physics-uninformed, low-quality quantum signals would render the scheduling algorithms unable to satisfy the QCN users' requirements.
-Henceforth, quantum schedulers must leverage different control parameters, like entangled photons, quantum memory, and multiplexing SPSs to ensure a fair distribution of quantum resources across QCN users.
+Once the quantum signals are designed, the next step is to perform resource management and scheduling to optimize their usage at scale, since they are the main QCN resources.
+However, generating physics-uninformed, low-quality quantum signals would render the scheduling algorithms unable to satisfy the QCN users’ requirements.
+Henceforth, quantum schedulers must leverage different physics-informed control parameters, like entangled photons, quantum memory, and multiplexing SPSs (see Section \ref{sec_controls}) to ensure a fair resources' distribution across QCN users.
+An illustrative example is a quantum base station (QBS) serving multiple QCN users.
+This QBS has to tune its controls to optimize an objective function based on the aforementioned physics-informed performance metrics, e.g., to minimize delay or maximize throughput.
+The QBS must adopt a physics-informed approach in allocating a certain number of SPSs and dedicating specific stored entangled qubits to each QCN user so as to satisfy their requirements while considering the losses and challenges affecting the different quantum resources due to the physics principles.
+A mathematical exposition of such an example can be found in \cite{chehimi2021entanglement} where key simulation results are provided.